All Episodes

 It's not to let the Bush munch off the hook.

-But it's not comparable to what has happened since Pelosi, the Democrats took over Congress 2007 and Obama the White House in 2009.
+They spent two, but it's not comparable to what has happened since Pelosi, the Democrats, took over Congress 2007 and Obama, the White House in 2009.

 And what Ryan is doing here is trying to claw back all of that spending that started in 2007.